-To reduce pressure, you will be moved into a position that elevates your bottom, such as on hands and knees with pelvis up and head down.
+To reduce pressure, you will be moved into a position that elevates your bottom, such as on your hands and knees, with pelvis up and head down.

 You’ll also be given oxygen.
 Your baby needs to be born very quickly to prevent lack of oxygen.
 If the baby is low enough, your care provider might use either forceps or a vacuum; otherwise, you will need a c-section.

 There are certain pregnancy complications that increase the risk of prolapsed cord.
 Let’s look at these and other risk factors that can cause a cord prolapse: